 Who in my company should I talk to about sponsoring me?

 Choosing to take part in an executive MBA program is about your own personal growth, as well as how your participation can help the company grow.
-Seek out support at the highest levels — not just your immediate supervisor — and be ready to point out the extra benefits of the Smith Executive MBA program, specifically the action learning project.
+Seek support at the highest levels — not just your immediate supervisor — and be ready to point out the extra benefits of the Smith Executive MBA program, specifically the action learning project.

 How do I explain the program benefits to my company?

 While most executive education programs talk about students being able to immediately apply newfound knowledge to workplace situations, Smith makes such a connection even more immediate and relevant.
 The action learning project allows participants to tackle a real-time issue facing their company as part of their coursework.
 The company will have a team of executive MBA students and Smith faculty applying knowledge and manpower to company issues.
 This is more than just an immediate return on investment from the sponsored employee – the company is essentially receiving full-blown consulting services at a minimal price.
 In addition, the mastery coursework will have an immediate impact on your managerial and leadership skills.
-Connect with Elizabeth McMahon to discuss creating a business proposal for your organization.

 Is financial aid available?